mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 ## Examples of different display types

-Let's move on and have a look at some examples.
+Let's have a look at some examples.
 Below we have three different HTML elements, all of which have an outer display type of `block`.
 The first is a paragraph, which has a border added in CSS.
 The browser renders this as a block box, so the paragraph begins on a new line, and expands to the full width available to it.

 The second is a list, which is laid out using `display: flex`.
 This establishes flex layout for the items inside the container, however, the list itself is a block box and — like the paragraph — expands to the full container width and breaks onto a new line.